lkjlkjlkj2012/Computer-Locker/README.md

 3. Open the program with parameters `don't lock`, start quietly, and don't lock your computer.
 4. Other parameters will cause an info window.

-# How to build some object file for the user
+# How to build some object files for the user
 Run the `prepare-build.bat` file.
+The object files can be found at [here](/releases).

 # How to set your own key
 Change file `user-code/key.cpp`.